tenstorrent/tt-metal/docs/source/ttnn/converting_torch_model_to_ttnn.rst

-Converting torch model to ttnn
+Converting torch Model to ttnn
 ###############################

 There are many ways to convert a torch model to ttnn.